Supporting your child after a kidney transplant

 Children who have a kidney transplant will need life-long care to look after their new kidney.
 They may need dialysis or another transplant in future years.

-When your child reaches adolescence, he or she will prepare to transfer (move) from paediatric services (for children) to adult services.
-The timing is different for each person – though many will start being looked after by an adult nephrology unit by the time they are 18 years old.
+When your child reaches adolescence, they will prepare to transfer (move) from paediatric services (for children) to adult services.
+The timing is different for each person – though many will start being looked after by an adult nephrology unit before they are 18 years old.